Innova4D/expression-mongo-python-demo/README.md

 A simple script for testing Expression, simply run this script in a terminal while Expression-meteor is running.

+This script was taylored exclusively for Expression-meteor v0.4 and v0.5

 # Install
 First install pymongo:
 ```bash